testflows/TestFlows-WebSite/source/handbook/index.md

 # Test FFails

-You can force result, including [Fail] result, of any test by setting `ffails` parameter or using `FFails` decorator for decorated tests.
+You can force the result, including [Fail] result, of any test by setting `ffails` parameter or using `FFails` decorator for decorated tests.
 See [Forcing Results](#Forcing-Results).

 ## ffails

-The [ffails] parameter of the test can be used to force any result of a test including [Fail] while skipping the execution of its test body.
+The [ffails] parameter of the test can be used to force any result of a test, including [Fail] while skipping the execution of its test body.
 The [ffails] parameter must be passed a dictionary of the form